ValleyBell/MidiTools/README.md

 - `WinFM` - scale used by Windows OPL3 FM MIDI driver

 You can convert freely between the various scales.
-The only exception is that you can not convert *to* WinFM.

 # Libraries